-1. For Treating Itchy Skin
+1. Soothes Itchy Skin

 If your skin is acting up and you can’t help but itch, reach out to camphor essential oil.
-Camphor is known to provide relief for an itchy irritated skin.1 It gets absorbed by the pores and gives your skin a cooling sensation.
+Camphor is known to provide relief for an itchy irritated skin.2 It gets absorbed by the pores and gives your skin a cooling sensation.

-How to use it:
+How to use it

 - Mix a cup of coconut oil and a teaspoon of crushed camphor.
 You could apply this mixture on the itchy area 1–2 times a day.
-Coconut oil is another great source of relief for a stubborn itch.2
+Coconut oil is another great source of relief for a stubborn itch.3

-2. For Clearing Acne
+2. Clears Acne

-Camphor can work wonders for your skin by tightening your pores and revitalizing it.
-Camphor also helps to get rid of bacteria buildup (a cause for acne) and acts as an anti-infective agent.3 4One study pointed out that camphor is especially beneficial to people with oily skin, making it useful for acne treatment.
-5
+Camphor can tighten your pores and revitalize your skin.
+Camphor also helps to get rid of bacteria buildup (a cause for acne) and acts as an anti-infective agent.4 5 One study pointed out that camphor is especially beneficial to people with oily skin, making it useful for acne treatment.
+6

-How to use it:
+How to use it

 - Make a mix of tea tree oil and camphor essential oil.
 Take a cotton bud and dip it in the diluted camphor oil.
 Apply this to the affected skin.
-Tea tree oil is another known method to reduce acne.6
+Tea tree oil is another known method to reduce acne.7

-3. For Treating Burns And Wounds
+3. Treats Burns And Wounds

-How to use it:
+How to use it